artem-mevsha/gulp-html5-template/README.md

 ===================

 HTML5 template using jade, stylus, localhost, concatenation and mifification.
-To see page changes after each fix, you need to install livereload https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei
+To see page changes after each fix, you need to install [*livereload*](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei)

-To run this application nodejs must be installed http://nodejs.org/ Go to this directory and type
+To run this application [*nodejs*](http://nodejs.org/) must be installed.
+Go to this directory and type
 ```
 npm install